apache/predictionio/engines/src/main/scala/regression/local/README.md

 6. Refresh the Supervisor status screen.
 You should now see the server as running.
 If you go to http://localhost:8000, you should see the prediction server status page.
-7. Repeat steps 5 to 6 to see the prediction server getting automatically restarted after every training/evaluation.
+7. Repeat steps 5 to 6 to see the prediction server restarted automatically after every training/evaluation.

 Congratulations!
 You have just deployed a production-ready setup that can restart itself automatically after every training!
 Simply add the training or